BC-NM--New Mexico Racino License,1st Ld-Writethru, NM

 The commission over recent months repeatedly delayed taking a final vote on awarding the license, saying the legal dispute needed to be resolved before the regulatory panel could move forward.

 Gov. Michelle Lujan Grisham, who took office Jan.
-1, also weighed in.
-The Democrat requested more information regarding the selection process.
-The commission obliged, saying the independent review that was done last fall and used by the panel during the ongoing deliberations would be made public.
+1, also weighed in earlier this year and requested more information regarding the selection process.

 Under state compacts with casino-operating Native American tribes, only six racinos are allowed in New Mexico.
 The five existing establishments are in Hobbs, Ruidoso, Farmington, Albuquerque and Sunland Park.